top of page

 What are your plans for Bac Dubh?

-During 2024 we will be doing detailed mapping and habitat surveys and drawing up the long term plan for the project, in consultation with the local community.
+Since acquiring the land at Bac Dubh we have been doing detailed mapping and habitat surveys and drawing up the long term plan for the project.
 The overall objective is to restore the peatland and to regenerate the woodland on the hillside.
 The exact details of how we do this depends on the results of our surveys and professional advice.
 We will also be consulting with the community about possible community use of some of the land as well as what the community would like to see for nature at Bac Dubh.

 Will you be building houses at Bac Dubh?